 SEER-Medicare Policy on Encryption & Data Security: Portable Devices & Removable Media

 The SEER-Medicare linked data must be protected.
-The Principle Investigator (PI) must sign a Data Use Agreement (DOCX, 28 KB) before obtaining these data.
+The Principle Investigator (PI) must sign a Data Use Agreement (PDF, 257 KB) before obtaining these data.
 All staff with access to these files should also sign the DUA for the PI’s records.
 Any investigator who has obtained the SEER-Medicare data (including all persons with access to the data) must take all reasonable measures to ensure the safety and confidentiality of the data.
 Data storage should comply with the data storage plan that was detailed in the approved application.
 Any change to that plan must be submitted for review and approval before the change can be implemented.

 The preferred method of storage for SEER-Medicare linked data is on an institutional server with password controlled access.
 If it is necessary to store these files by some other method, this storage plan must be detailed in the data storage and protection section of the application.
 No files should be stored on portable devices or removable media without permission.
 A portable device includes any non-fixed equipment that contains an operating system which may be used to create, access, or store SEER-Medicare data.
 This includes but is not limited to personal computers, laptops, personal digital assistants (PDAs), and smart phones.
 Removable media include, but are not limited to: CDs, DVDs, MP3 players, removable memory, external hard drives and USB drives (thumb / flash drives).